giginout/giginout/README.md

 - 👋 Hi, I’m @giginout
 - 👀 I’m interested in ...
-Decoding designing a VPN and software and hacking bad hackers
+Decoding designing a AI bot VPN software and hacking bad hackers
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... decrypting codes
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... stewartrobert301@gmail.com